isa-group/sla-wizard/README.md

 ### Traefik

-Unlike in the other three proxies supported by sla-wizard, in the case of Traefik, besides the main configuration file a dynamic configuration file is needed.
-This dynamic configuration file is the one that sla-wizard creates.
+Unlike in the other three proxies supported by sla-wizard, besides the main configuration file a dynamic configuration file is needed.
+This file is the one that sla-wizard creates.
 To do that, use the argument `traefik` of the `config` command, for example:

 ```bash
 node src/index.js config traefik --oas tests/specs/simple_api_oas.yaml --outFile tests/proxy-configuration